Does Student Financial Aid Count as Income for Benefits?

 Student Loans

 Student loans never count as income for food stamps because the money you borrow does not represent earnings.
-However, be careful to avoid disqualifying yourself by exceeding the resource limits if your school deposits excess funding into your checking account.
+However, avoid disqualifying yourself by exceeding the resource limits if your school deposits excess funding into your checking account.

 SNAP qualifying criteria include a $2,500 resource limit for money in a bank account.
 Student loan proceeds go to the college first to pay tuition, lab fees, and dormitory expenses.